keymanapp/keyman/windows/src/desktop/help/basic/config/support.md

     **Tip:**
     Keyman Configuration opens in the same tab you last closed it in.

-**Collecting Diagnostic Information**
+## Collecting Diagnostic Information

 You can collect diagnostic information about Keyman by clicking the
 \'Diagnostics\' link under the \'Useful Links\' section.
 The support diagnostic will collect critical diagnostic information from your computer and generate a report.

-**Checking for Updates**
+## Checking for Updates

 To check for Keyman updates, from the Support tab of Keyman Configuration click the \'Check for Updates\' link.
 You can also download and install Keyman again from the Keyman website.

-**About Version Information**
+## About Version Information

 You can view version details from the Support tab of Keyman Configuration.
-In the Support tab you will see:

--   Version Detals
-    -   Edition --- Details on your current edition of Keyman.

-    -   Version --- The current Keyman version number
+In the Support tab you will see a version number beneath the Keyman logo.
+This version number will show whether you are using a stable or pre-release version of Keyman and should be reported in its entirety if you are ever requesting help from the Keyman Community.

-**Accessing the Keyman Community**
+## Accessing the Keyman Community

 [Keyman Community](https://community.software.sil.org/c/keyman)